geohot/corona/README.md

   - FAM and HEX fluorophores?

 ## :pill: Possible treatments and prophylactics
+**Disclaimer**: The information in this repository is for informational purposes only.
+It is *not* medical advice.

 ### Hydroxychloroquine + zinc
 - Zinc blocks RdRp
 - https://jvi.asm.org/content/91/21/e00754-17 -- how similar is Hep E RdRp?